 Assetinsure Holdings Pty Limited (the "Company") is a for profit company domiciled in Australia.
 The address of the Company's registered office is 44 Pitt Street Sydney NSW 2000, Australia.
-The consolidated financial statements of the Company as at and for the year ended 31 December 2013 comprise the Company and its controlled entities (together referred to as the Group and individually as Group entities) and the Group's interest in associates.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2014 comprise the Company and its controlled entities (together referred to as the Group and individually as Group entities) and the Group's interest in associates.

-The principal activities of the Group during the course of the financial year were of a direct insurance underwriter, underwriting agent, reinsurer in run-off and debtor securitisation programme originator and manager.
+The principal activities of the Group during the course of the financial year were of a direct insurance underwriter, underwriting agent and reinsurer in run-off.